astronomer/docs/learn/airflow-kafka.md

 ## Conclusion

 Congratulations!
-You now know how to use the Kafka Airflow provider to directly interact with a Kafka topic from within Apache Airflow.
+You used the Kafka Airflow provider to directly interact with a Kafka topic from within Apache Airflow.